busebircan/ml-portfolio-projects/README.md

 ## 👤 Author

-Created as a comprehensive ML portfolio showcasing real-world applications.
+Created by Buse Bircan as a comprehensive ML portfolio showcasing real-world applications.

 ---